 When in Miami, the most well-known restaurant in Little Havana (and maybe in the country) is Versaille Cuban Restaurant.
 Besides the delicious Cuban cuisine, my favorite thing about this 8th Street institution is the story of when my cousin and her husband (who happens to be Cuban) stopped in for a bite.
 Upon entering, the hostess immediately spoke Spanish to them.
 Her husband asked why she assumed they spoke the language, and she confidently replied, “we don’t get many foreigners here”.
 Perhaps when you cross over the door’s threshold, everyone is considered part of the family, apropos for the warm and accepting Cubans.

-Now that you know the basics about Cuban Coffees and how to make them, take some time to experiment and see which drink is your favorite.
+Now that you know the basics about Cuban Coffees and how to make them, take some time to experiment and see which drink is your favorite to enjoy with a brownie or cookie.
 Adjust the recipes to suit your taste and make each drink your own.
 The important thing is to share the experience and connect with friends.
 Please tell us about your favorite Cuban coffee drinks, dishes, or interesting cafes we should try.
 We look forward to hearing your suggestions in the comments below and please reach out if you have any questions.
 Thank you for reading.